tomily1/widget/README.md

 # Widget App

-Rails application which wraps show off API and allows users to manage and view widgets.
+Rails application which wraps ShowOff's API and allows users to manage and view widgets.